Suzanne Basso: Murder

 Musso's murder took place 16 days after his arrival at the Basso residence.
 The perpetrators included Basso; her son James O'Malley; Bernice Ahrens Miller and her children, Craig and Hope Ahrens; and Hope's fiancé, Terence Singleton.
 The perpetrators forced Musso to do chores for them and he had injuries before his murder took place.
 According to O'Malley, Musso was killed at Miller's apartment, where he was beaten and burned with cigarettes as he sat on a child's play mat.
 The group also used a wire brush on him, then put him in a bathtub that was filled with kitchen cleaner and bleach.
-They put clothes on Musso's body before leaving it in Galena Park, Texas.
+They put clothes on Musso's body before leaving him in Galena Park, Texas.
 A jogger found the body and called police.
 The Galena Park Police Department ruled that Musso's death was due to "multiple blunt impact trauma."

 Trial, sentencing, and death

 Mary Lou Keel, a Texas district judge, established that most of the suspects would get individual trials.
 The prosecutors were Colleen Barnett and Denise Nassar.
 The trial of O'Malley was scheduled to begin on April 13, 1999.
 Craig Ahrens' trial was scheduled to begin later that month.
 Miller and Singleton were to be tried together during a trial beginning in May.
 The trial for Hope Ahrens was scheduled for June.
 The final trial, that of Basso, was scheduled for July.

 O'Malley was convicted of capital murder and received a life sentence.
 Miller was convicted of murder and received 80 years in prison.
 Craig Ahrens was convicted of murder and received 60 years in prison.
 Singleton was convicted of capital murder and received a life sentence.
 The trial of Hope Ahrens resulted in a hung jury, but she took a plea deal in exchange for testifying against Basso.
 She received a 20-year sentence and has since been released from prison.
 Suzanne Basso was convicted and sentenced to death.
-Basso was held at the Texas Department of Criminal Justice (TDCJ) Mountain View Unit in Gatesville while on death row.
+Basso was held at the Texas Department of Criminal Justice (TDCJ) Mountain View Unit (now Patrick O'Daniel Unit) in Gatesville while on death row.

 Since Texas no longer serves last meal requests on death row, Basso ate regular prison fare of baked chicken, fish, boiled eggs, carrots, green beans, and sliced bread.
 She was executed on February 5, 2014, at the Huntsville Unit of the TDCJ.
 When asked if she had a last statement, she replied to the prison warden, "No, sir."
 She was pronounced dead at 6:26 p.m.
 CST, 11 minutes after a lethal dose of the drug pentobarbital was administered.

 As of 2015, the other perpetrators are incarcerated at these prisons: